datalayer-examples/jupyterlab-extensions-example/docs/faq.md

 EOF
 ```

-JupyterLab will start with the defined theme.
+Check now that JupyterLab starts with the defined theme.

 ```bash
 jupyter lab